**Subawards can now be submitted online at http://pi.tt/subawards.**

 How to initiate a request for a new subaward (or an amendment of an existing subaward) or services agreement:

-If the third party relationship has the characteristics of a subrecipient, complete the Subaward Agreement Request Form, and email the form to the Office of Research to inititate a subaward according to the prime source of funding:
+If the third party relationship has the characteristics of a subrecipient, submit an electronic subaward request to the Office of Research.

 If the third party relationship has the characteristics of a contractor, go to PantherExpress to initiate a services agreement.